obs-gh-jaydave/ACME_ORG_Manual_JS_OTEL/README.md

 Notice that both share the same `traceId` (`ec7731a030df208e353a27d31d1dac31`).
 The `incoming-request` span was created first, and the `outgoing-request` span became its child by using the active context and `traceId`.
 This ensures that all related operations are tied together under one distributed trace.

-## How This Helps With Mapbox’s Problem
+## How This Helps With ACME’s Problem

-Mapbox has been experiencing issues with automatic instrumentation causing mismatched trace IDs and excessive spans.
+ACME has been experiencing issues with automatic instrumentation causing mismatched trace IDs and excessive spans.
 By following this example:

 - He can manually extract context from incoming requests.
 - Create manual spans for incoming and outgoing requests.